Angela Thirkell: Writing career

 Thirkell began writing early in her life in Australia, chiefly through the need for money.
-An article appeared in the Cornhill Magazine in November 1921 and was the first of many articles and short stories, including work for Australian radio.
+She published an article in the Cornhill Magazine in 1921, the first of many articles and short stories, including work for Australian radio.
 On her return to England in 1929, this career continued with journalism, stories for children, and then novels.
 Her success as a novelist began with her second novel, High Rising (1933).
 She set most of her novels in Anthony Trollope's Barsetshire, his fictional English county developed in the six novels known as the Chronicles of Barsetshire.
 An alert reader of contemporary fiction, Thirkell also borrowed freely from little known titles like John Galsworthy's The Country House, from which, for example, she lifted the name 'Worsted' which she used for the village setting of her novel August Folly (1936).
 She also quoted frequently, without attribution, from novels by Charles Dickens, William Thackeray and Elizabeth Gaskell.
 Thirkell published a new novel every year, which she referred to in correspondence with her editor, Jamie Hamilton of Hamish Hamilton, as new wine in an old bottle.
-She professed horror at the idea that her circle of well educated and upper-middle-class friends might read her fiction: she expected them to prefer, as she did, such writers as Gibbon, Austen, Dickens and Proust.
+She was upset that her circle of well educated and upper-middle-class friends thought her novels "too popular" knowing they preferred, as she did, such writers as Gibbon, Austen, Dickens and Proust.
 She drew the epigraph to T 1951 from Proust: "Les gens du monde se représentent volontiers les livres comme une espèce de cube dont une face est enlevée, si bien que l'auteur se dépêche de 'faire entrer' dedans les personnes qu'il rencontre" ("Society people think that books are a sort of cube, one side of which the author opens the better to insert into it the people he meets.")

 Her books of the 1930s in particular had a satiric exuberance, as in Pomfret Towers, which sends up village ways, aristocratic folly and middle-class aspirations.
 Three Houses (1931, Oxford University Press; repeatedly reprinted) is a short childhood memoir which simultaneously displays Thirkell's precociously finished style, her lifelong melancholy, and her idolisation of her grandfather, Edward Burne-Jones.
 Trooper to the Southern Cross (1934; republished in 1939 as What Happened on the Boat) "is concerned with the experiences of a number of English and Australian passengers aboard a troop-ship, the Rudolstadt, on their way back to Australia immediately after World War I. It is particularly interesting for its depiction of the Australian 'digger'; his anti-authoritarianism, larrikinism, and, at the same time, his loyalty to those whom he respects".
+Thirkell's 1936 publication August Folly was chosen the Book Society's Book of the month.
+This embarrassed her as it seemed to define the book as insufficiently artistic. leading her to write to her publisher that "I can only hope that the financial gain involved will counterbalance the moral degradation."